mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-defining-styles.md

 }
 ```

-The value of the `"!"` property is an array of names of CSS properties.
-Note that Mimcss only allows valid names of CSS properties and not just arbitrary strings, so that misspellings are caught at compile time.

-## Extended Styleset
+## Combined Styleset
 The functions that create style rules - such as `$style`, `$class` and `$id` - accept not just the `Styleset` type described above, but an extended variant of it called `CombinedStyleset`.
 The `CombinedStyleset` type adds a number of properties to the `Styleset` type, which allow for the following features:

-- Extended styleset can specify that it *extends* (*composites*, *inherits*, *derives from*) one or more stylesets defined by other style rules.
+- Combined styleset can specify that it *extends* (*composites*, *inherits*, *derives from*) one or more stylesets defined by other style rules.
-- Extended styleset can have *dependent* (a.k.a. *nested*) stylesets for pseudo classes, pseudo elements and other kinds of selectors related to the CSS entity for which the style rule is defined.
+- Combined styleset can have *dependent* (a.k.a. *nested*) stylesets for pseudo classes, pseudo elements and other kinds of selectors related to the CSS entity for which the style rule is defined.

 These features are discussed in details in the following sections.